I have been a work at home freelance writer and media professional for the past 15 years.

 Working with companies to improve their search engine results and performance, Web Search Evaluators work part-time, flexible schedules.

 For moms who are avid Internet users with experience using different web browsers and navigating a variety of content, these jobs are ideal.
 The best candidates also have a broad interest and current knowledge of web-based culture, media, sports, news, and business.

 You’ll run searches and evaluate results, applying the standards you’ve learned during the training and practice periods offered by these employers.

-Virtual Admins or VAs as they are often referred to, provide administrative support to companies, agencies, or even individuals, either on a freelance contract basis or as a telecommuting employee role.
+I recently hired Jess, my first VA and she has changed my life.
+Virtual Admins or VAs as they are often referred to, provide administrative support to companies, agencies, or even individuals (like me!), either on a freelance contract basis or as a telecommuting employee role.